-If you’re looking for a sophisticated boutique hotel in Bodrum on the beach, check out the Macakizi hotel.
+If you’re looking for a sophisticated boutique hotel on the beach in Bodrum, Turkey, check out Macakizi.

-Located near the pretty village of Turkbuku on the Bodrum Peninsula, the hotel is about a 45-minute drive from Bodrum town (easily accessible by dolmus, the small public vans used to ferry people around).
+Located near the pretty village of Turkbuku on the Bodrum Peninsula, the hotel is about a 45-minute drive from Bodrum town.

 Clinging to a verdant terraced hillside, it immediately charms with its white-washed stone villas, clad in bougainvillea.

 Like most Bodrum beach resorts, there’s no actual sandy beach.

 Sun-seekers lounge about on wooden decks built over the water, with ladders for entering the sea.